afondiel/computer-vision-challenge/README.md

 ## Contributing

-If you want to contribute to this project, you are welcome to do so.
-You can either add new projects, improve existing ones, or fix bugs and errors.
+Help this project grow!
+Add new projects, improve existing ones and fix issues.

 Please follow these steps to contribute: